The Simpsons season 13

-The thirteenth season of the American animated television series The Simpsons originally aired on the Fox network between November 6, 2001, and May 22, 2002 and consists of 22 episodes.
+The thirteenth season of the American animated sitcom The Simpsons aired on Fox between November 6, 2001 and May 22, 2002.
+It consists of 22 episodes.
 The showrunner for the thirteenth production season was Al Jean, who executive-produced 17 episodes.
 Mike Scully executive-produced the remaining five, which were all hold-overs that were produced for the previous season.
 The Simpsons is an animated series about an American family, which consists of Homer, Marge, Bart, Lisa, and Maggie.
 The show is set in the fictional city of Springfield, and lampoons American culture, society, television and many aspects of the human condition.
-This is also the last season to use cel animation.

 The season won an Annie Award for Best Animated Television Production, and was nominated for several other awards, including two Primetime Emmy Awards, three Writers Guild of America Awards, and an Environmental Media Award.
 The Simpsons ranked 30th in the season ratings with an average viewership of 12.4 million viewers.
 It was the second-highest-rated show on Fox after Malcolm in the Middle.
 Season 13 was released on DVD in Region 1 on August 24, 2010, Region 2 on September 20, 2010, and Region 4 on December 1, 2010.

 Production

 Mike Scully served as executive producer for the show for seasons nine to twelve.
 Five of the episodes produced for season 12 were held over and aired as part of the thirteenth season.
 He left the show following season 12 and was replaced by Al Jean.
 Jean was one of the original writers for The Simpsons, and served as executive producer of the third and fourth seasons with Mike Reiss before leaving the show in 1993.
 Jean returned full-time to The Simpsons during the tenth season (1998), this time without Reiss.
 Jean called it "a great job with a lot of responsibility," and cited "the fact that people love it so much" as "great".

+This is the last full season to use cel animation, though five episodes from this season's production cycle would air during the following season as holdover episodes.
+"Treehouse of Horror XIII", a season 13 holdover, tested the method, and the series permanently switched to digital animation in the 14th production season, starting with "The Great Louse Detective."

-Writers credited with episodes in the thirteenth season included Joel H. Cohen, John Frink, Don Payne, Carolyn Omine, George Meyer, Mike Scully, Dana Gould, John Swartzwelder, Ian Maxtone-Graham, Matt Selman, Tim Long, Jon Vitti, Matt Warburton, Deb Lacusta and cast member Dan Castellaneta.
+Writers credited with episodes in the thirteenth season included Joel H. Cohen, John Frink, Don Payne, Carolyn Omine, George Meyer, Mike Scully, Dana Gould, John Swartzwelder, Ian Maxtone-Graham, Matt Selman, Tim Long, Jon Vitti, Matt Warburton, Deb Lacusta, Josh Lieb and cast member Dan Castellaneta.
 Freelance writers included Bill Freiberger.
 Animation directors included Bob Anderson, Mike B. Anderson, Mark Kirkland, Jen Kamerman, Lance Kramer, Nancy Kruse, Lauren MacMullan, Michael Marcantel, Pete Michels, Steven Dean Moore, Matthew Nastuk, Michael Polcino, Jim Reardon and Chuck Sheetz.

-The main cast consisted of Dan Castellaneta (Homer Simpson, Grampa Simpson, Krusty the Clown among others), Julie Kavner (Marge Simpson), Nancy Cartwright (Bart Simpson, Ralph Wiggum, Nelson Muntz), Yeardley Smith (Lisa Simpson), Hank Azaria (Moe Szyslak, Apu, Chief Wiggum, among others) and Harry Shearer (Ned Flanders, Mr. Burns, Principal Skinner, among others).
-Other cast members included Marcia Wallace (Edna Krabappel), Pamela Hayden (Milhouse Van Houten, among others), Tress MacNeille (Agnes Skinner, among others), Russi Taylor (Martin Prince) and Karl Wiedergott (additional characters).